ceph/ceph/man/8/rbd.rst

    Map the image read-only.
 Equivalent to -o ro.

-.. option:: --image-features features
+.. option:: --image-feature feature

-   Specifies which RBD format 2 features are to be enabled when creating an image.
-The numbers from the desired features below should be added to compute the parameter value:
+   Specifies which RBD format 2 feature should be enabled when creating an image.
+Multiple features can be enabled by repeating this option multiple times.
+The following features are supported:

-   +1: layering support
+   layering: layering support
-   +2: striping v2 support
+   striping: striping v2 support
-   +4: exclusive locking support
+   exclusive-lock: exclusive locking support
-   +8: object map support
+   object-map: object map support (requires exclusive-lock)

 .. option:: --image-shared